tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-testing-httpwebresponse.md

 Another tricky part of testing a service is figuring out how to test HTTP codes other then the success case.

-The sample service maps received Protocol Errors (401, 404, etc) to a local exception so the code consuming this library doesn&#8217;t have to know how to parse WebExceptions.
+The sample service maps received Protocol Errors (401, 404, etc) to a local exception so the code consuming this library doesn't have to know how to parse WebExceptions.

 **TestableHttpWebResponse.Sample/SampleService.cs**